ashita03/LLM-SmartATS/README.md

 * Navigate to "Cover Letter" in the sidebar.
 * Enter the company name, the role you’re applying for, and paste the job description.
-* Upload your resume (PDF format).
+* Upload a new resume (PDF format) or use the previous one
 * The app will generate a professional cover letter based on the input provided.

 #### Cold Email drafting:

-* Choose 'Networking' and provide the necessary details as requested by the app.
+* Choose 'Networking' and provide the necessary details as the app requests.
 * As an output of this feature, you'll have an email drafted per the job description, role, and company applied to with alignement to your work experience